nuveminc/blockchain-lottery/README.md

 ## About

-This code is to create a provably random smart contract lottery.
+A random smart contract lottery using a Chainlink VRF and Automation.

 ## What does this do?